scottgigawatt/duplex/README.md

 Lights, camera, action!
 First, grab the project and all its star performers (submodules included) to your Synology NAS.
 Use the command below to ensure you include all the necessary submodules:

 > [!NOTE]
 > 🎬 The Kometa configuration files are spun off into their own spinoff series: [kometa-config](https://github.com/scottgigawatt/kometa-config).
-It's included here as a submodule at `config/kometa` — so don't skip that `--recurse-submodules` magic trick.
+It's included here as a submodule at `config/kometa`—so don't skip that `--recurse-submodules` magic trick.

-> [!IMPORTANT]
-> Cloning with submodules is crucial for proper functionality.

 ```sh
 git clone --recurse-submodules https://github.com/scottgigawatt/duplex.git /volume1/docker/duplex